deveshbatra/deveshbatra.github.io/_posts/2016-05-26-choose-elements-neural-networks.md

 ---
 layout: post
-title: Choosing number of hidden layers and nodes in a neural network?
+title: Choosing number of hidden layers and nodes in a neural network
 ---